 • Ductwork quality and age.

-• How many windows you have and the style, since expansive or picture windows can be less efficient.
+• How many windows your house has and the style, because expansive or picture windows may be less efficient.

 • How many people are in your household.